angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/certauth.md

 ## <a name="optional-client-certificates"></a><span data-ttu-id="a675b-244">Certificados de cliente opcionais</span><span class="sxs-lookup"><span data-stu-id="a675b-244">Optional client certificates</span></span>

-<span data-ttu-id="a675b-245">Esta seção fornece informações para aplicativos que devem proteger um subconjunto do aplicativo com um certificado.</span><span class="sxs-lookup"><span data-stu-id="a675b-245">This section provides information for apps that must protect a subset of the app with a certificate.</span></span> <span data-ttu-id="a675b-246">Por exemplo, uma :::no-loc(Razor)::: página ou controlador no aplicativo pode exigir certificados de cliente.</span><span class="sxs-lookup"><span data-stu-id="a675b-246">For example, a :::no-loc(Razor)::: Page or controller in the app might require client certificates.</span></span> <span data-ttu-id="a675b-247">Isso apresenta desafios como certificados de cliente:</span><span class="sxs-lookup"><span data-stu-id="a675b-247">This presents challenges as client certificates:</span></span>
+<span data-ttu-id="a675b-245">Esta seção fornece informações para aplicativos que devem proteger um subconjunto do aplicativo com um certificado.</span><span class="sxs-lookup"><span data-stu-id="a675b-245">This section provides information for apps that must protect a subset of the app with a certificate.</span></span> <span data-ttu-id="a675b-246">Por exemplo, uma Razor página ou controlador no aplicativo pode exigir certificados de cliente.</span><span class="sxs-lookup"><span data-stu-id="a675b-246">For example, a Razor Page or controller in the app might require client certificates.</span></span> <span data-ttu-id="a675b-247">Isso apresenta desafios como certificados de cliente:</span><span class="sxs-lookup"><span data-stu-id="a675b-247">This presents challenges as client certificates:</span></span>

 * <span data-ttu-id="a675b-248">É um recurso TLS, não um recurso HTTP.</span><span class="sxs-lookup"><span data-stu-id="a675b-248">Are a TLS feature, not an HTTP feature.</span></span>
 * <span data-ttu-id="a675b-249">São negociadas por conexão e devem ser negociadas no início da conexão antes que quaisquer dados HTTP estejam disponíveis.</span><span class="sxs-lookup"><span data-stu-id="a675b-249">Are negotiated per-connection and must be be negotiated at the start of the connection before any HTTP data is available.</span></span> <span data-ttu-id="a675b-250">No início da conexão, somente o Indicação de Nome de Servidor (SNI) &dagger; é conhecido.</span><span class="sxs-lookup"><span data-stu-id="a675b-250">At the start of the connection, only the Server Name Indication (SNI)&dagger; is known.</span></span> <span data-ttu-id="a675b-251">Os certificados do cliente e do servidor são negociados antes da primeira solicitação em uma conexão e as solicitações geralmente não são capazes de renegociar.</span><span class="sxs-lookup"><span data-stu-id="a675b-251">The client and server certificates are negotiated prior to the first request on a connection and requests generally aren't able to renegotiate.</span></span>